slynickel/doc-site-atwood-bar-crawl/docs/index.md

 ## Where?

 These are the target bars.
+We still be starting at One Barrel and be there from 2pm to at least 2:45pm.
+After that it's tough to know exactly where we will be when.
+I do plan to have us hit the bars in the order below.

 <!--
 This is a MyMaps Google map.